Documentation

 2. Send a test contract

-Open a test customer in Contacts, use New Document > Contract, and follow Send a contract for signature.
+On that customer record, open Documents & Contracts, click New Document, choose Contract, and follow Send a contract for signature.

 What success looks like